 "Morgan, I am not arguing with you.
-I just am waiting to hear more.
-I just met this woman less than twenty-four hours ago.
-For all I know she has you bewitched in some manner and will be the ruin of us all."
-My voice was deadly soft and I figured my eyes were more than a bit wicked.
-I may not be as old as Morgan but I wasn't some fledgling vampire with her fangs barely wet.
+I simply am waiting to hear more.
+I just met this woman less than twenty-four hours ago -- for all I know she has you bewitched in some manner and will be the ruin of us all."
+My voice was deadly soft and I believe my eyes were more than a bit wicked.
+I might not be as old as Morgan, but I wasn't some fledgling vampire with her fangs barely wet.

-Okay, I knew better than pushing at him, but at the same time I wasn't willing to let Morgan steamroll over me to keep his gal pal safe.
+Okay, I knew better than to push back at him, but at the same time I wasn't willing to let Morgan steamroll over me to keep his gal pal safe.
 I was ready to keep battling Morgan when my cell vibrated in my pocket.
 Reluctantly I pulled it out and saw that Kenyon was on the line.
-Holding up a finger for a minute I turned away from them all and answered, "Yes, Kenyon?"
+Holding up a finger for a minute, I turned away from them all and answered, "Yes, Kenyon?"

-He sighed and replied, "No, she is missing apparently.
-I pretty much figure she has become less than accessible to me for say the rest of my unnatural life.
+He sighed, and replied, "No, she is missing, apparently.
+I strongly suspect she has become less than accessible to me -- for say, the rest of my unnatural life.
 No note, no call.
-She has to be with your cousin in the flaming afterworld by now near as I can figure."
+She has to be with your cousin in the flaming afterworld by now, nearly as I can suppose."

-I said aloud for my own audience, "Kenyon, your latest drain bimbo is gone and you don't really know where she is, and it is fine and you are making jokes?
+I said aloud for my own audience, "Kenyon, your latest drain bimbo is gone, and you don't really know where she is, and it is fine, and you are making jokes?
 Aren't you perhaps a bit concerned she will be turned and come back for a piece of Kenyon pie?"
-Half-turned vampire bait had a way of getting a bit irritated with those of us who never finished the whole vampire transformation trick.
-Once newly dead, there usually was a lovely battle of the near master against the brand new fledgling.
+Half-turned vampire bait had a way of getting a little irritated with those of us who never finished the whole vampire transformation trick.
+Once newly dead, there frequently was a lovely battle of the near master against the brand new fledgling.
 Three guesses who won those fang games.
-Very few fledglings lasted more than a turn of the moon or two without extreme one-on-one guidance and some major rules and regulations drilled into their blood addled brains.
-Morgan had dispatched his full share of baby vamps as well as Harry and I. It was never pretty and always a pain.
+Few fledglings lasted more than a turn of the moon or two without extreme one-on-one guidance, and some major rules and regulations drilled into their blood-addled brains.
+Morgan had dispatched his full share of baby vamps, as had Harry and I. It was never pretty and always a pain.

-I asked, "Kenyon, you aren't telling the cops or your club folks, so now what — you will just leave me alone to face the music?"
+I asked, "Kenyon, you aren't telling the cops or your club folks, so now what -- you'll just leave me alone to face the music?"